Universal-Team/db/docs/_3ds/drawattack.md

 systems:
 - 3DS
 title: DrawAttack
-update_notes: '<p>Fixed a couple 1.2 bugs, upped version to force users to update and minimizing client crashing.</p>
+update_notes: '<p dir="auto">Fixed a couple 1.2 bugs, upped version to force users to update and minimizing client crashing.</p>

-  <p>Changed keyboard to process key on touch (instead of release) for more reliable
+  <p dir="auto">Changed keyboard to process key on touch (instead of release) for
-  response.
+  more reliable response.
 And also added key repeating when holding a key.</p>'
 updated: '2016-04-17T07:38:25Z'
 version: '1.3'
 ---